-EMPLOYMENT OFFER LETTER WITH DALI RAJIC
+EMPLOYMENT OFFER LETTER WITH MR. RAJIC

-Under Mr. Rajic's employment offer letter, if we terminate Mr. Rajic's employment with us other than for "cause" or he resigns for "good reason", outside of the "change of control period" (as such terms are defined in the employment offer letter), he will be entitled to receive (i) severance pay at a rate equal to 100% of his base salary, as then in effect (less applicable withholding) for a period of six months following the date of such termination; (ii) extension of the period of time in which he will have to exercise his vested options to purchase our common stock subject to the Option until the date that is 12 months following his termination date, subject to earlier termination on a change in control (or similar transaction) pursuant to the terms of the equity plan under which the options were granted; (iii) any unvested Buyout RSU Grant 1 shares will vest; and (iv) if such termination occurs prior to the two year anniversary of his employment hire date, the Buyout RSU Grant 2, the New Hire RSU Grant and the Option will vest as to shares that would have vested had Mr. Rajic remained employed for six months after his termination date.
-Further, If Mr. Rajic is subject to a "qualifying termination" (as defined in the employment offer letter), he will be entitled to an extension of the period of time in which he will have to exercise his vested options to purchase our common stock subject to the Option until the date that is 12 months following his termination date, subject to earlier termination on a change in control (or similar transaction) pursuant to the terms of the employment offer letter), he will be entitled to an extension of the period of time in which he will have to exercise his vested options to purchase our common stock subject to the Option until the date that is 12 months following his termination date, subject to earlier termination on a change in control (or similar transaction) pursuant to the terms of the equity plan under which the options were granted.
+Under Mr. Rajic's employment offer letter, if we terminate Mr. Rajic's employment with us other than for "cause" or he resigns for "good reason", outside of the "change of control period" (as such terms are defined in the employment offer letter), he will be entitled to receive (i) severance pay at a rate equal to 100% of his annual base salary, as then in effect (less applicable withholding) for a period of six months following the date of such termination; and (ii) extension of the period of time in which he will have to exercise his vested options to purchase our common stock subject to the options until the date that is 12 months following his termination date, subject to earlier termination on a change in control (or similar transaction) pursuant to the terms of the equity plan under which the options were granted.
+Further, If Mr. Rajic is subject to a "qualifying termination" (as defined in the employment offer letter), he will be entitled to an extension of the period of time in which he will have to exercise his vested options to purchase our common stock subject to the Option until the date that is 12 months following his termination date, subject to earlier termination on a change in control (or similar transaction) pursuant to the terms of the equity plan under which the options were granted.